El Vado Dam: Construction

 The El Vado dam was originally built by the Middle Rio Grande Conservancy District as a storage facility for irrigation water to be used in the Middle Rio Grande Basin.

 Construction began in 1933 and the dam was completed in 1935.

 Impoundment of the reservoir, which filled by 1936, inundated El Vado, the largest town of Rio Arriba County.
 The town's name meant "the crossing" in Spanish, and it was named so because it was an important ford and trading center on the Rio Chama during the 19th century.

 The dam was rehabilitated by the Bureau of Reclamation in 1954-1955.

-In the 1960s and 1970s, the San Juan-Chama Project built a diversion through a tunnel from the San Juan River basin to the Rio Chama, requiring an extensive retrofit of the dam's water conveyance facilities.
+In the 1960s and 1970s, the San Juan–Chama Project built a diversion through a tunnel from the San Juan River basin to the Rio Chama, requiring an extensive retrofit of the dam's water conveyance facilities.

 The outlet works at El Vado Dam were enlarged between 1965 and 1966 so that releases from the Heron Dam could pass unimpeded through the dam.
 The capacity of the El Vado outlet works was increased to pass 6600 ft3 per second.

 Structure

 The El Vado dam is 229.5 ft high and 1326 ft long, and holds 196500 acre.ft of water.
 It has a concrete lined spillway capable of discharging 17800 cuft/s of water.
 The dam also has a set of outlet works, capable of carrying 6850 cuft/s.

+Unlike most dams, El Vado Dam has a faceplate made of steel instead of concrete or rock.
+The dam has been leaking for decades as water has been seeping through the faceplate, undermining the dam's foundation.